UNINETTSigma2/documentation/jobs/framjobplacement.md

 ## Overriding the Setup

+The downside of requiring that all nodes belonging to a job should be in the same island, is that the job might have to wait longer in the queue, especially if the job needs many nodes.
 Some jobs do not need high network throughput between its nodes.
 For such jobs, you can override the setup, either for individual jobs or for all your jobs.

 ### Individual Jobs